 Bomba Na Placu

-– A hidden gem. in the historic center of Krakow with a nightclub in the weekend downstairs.
+A hidden gem. in the historic center of Krakow with a nightclub on the weekend downstairs.
 Not technically a gay bar in Krakow, but you would think so with the crowd it draws: the artsy, trendy, designer types!
 An extensive selection of beers and cocktails, fun events and helpful staff.

-– A super-hipster bar with dim candles and wooden furniture inviting you to relax and contemplate life, either alone or with friends.
-Murky, old-world decor with strong nostalgia vibes and the embodiment of the embodiment of the Kazimierz spirit.
+A super-hipster bar with dim candles and wooden furniture inviting you to relax and contemplate life, either alone or with friends.
+Murky, old-world decor with strong nostalgic vibes and the embodiment of the Kazimierz spirit.

-– Even if you don’t want to splurge on a luxury stay, you can enjoy a world-class view which entrance only costing you the bill for a fruity cocktail.
+Even if you don’t want to splurge on a luxury stay, you can enjoy a world-class view.
+Which entrance only costs you the bill for a fruity cocktail.
 Boasting minimalist design, plenty of greenery and the best sunset spot in town – perfect for getting into the pre-party spirit!

 Cruising & Gay Saunas Krakow

 Looking for a bit of hot, steamy fun?
 There is only one gay sauna in Krakow – but three gay cruising clubs if you are looking to stay dry.

 Foreigners are typically welcoming throughout the Krakow gay scene, but many guys don’t speak English in the saunas here, so you’ll need to brush up on your non-verbal cues and gay sauna etiquette.
 We have a handy guide to the perfect first-time gay sauna experience to answer all your questions!